 Would you take a supplement which would deliver a powerful supply of all-day energy in a natural and gradual manner?
 Think that might help your day progress more effectively?
-Even Popeye might switch allegiance from spinach if he knew about this one.
+Even Popeye might switch allegiance from spinach if he knew about this wild harvested, super food supplement.

-Well, one exists.
-People have been using this wild-harvested, organic food based supplement as a nutritional foundation for over three decades because it works, and works well.
+People have been using this wild-harvested, organic food based supplement as a nutritional foundation for nearly four decades because it works, and works well.
 Otherwise, it would have been abandoned a long time ago.

-In the 1994 book, August Celebration, about this unique supplement, author Linda Grover cites statistics she picked up while researching the impact of industrialized farming on the nutrient content in our food supply.
+In the 1994 book, August Celebration, about this naturally ocurring supplement, author Linda Grover cites statistics she picked up while researching the impact of industrialized farming on the nutrient content in our food supply.

 That means you would have to eat (at the 1973 level) 76 bowls of spinach to get the same amount of iron to get the same amount of iron that one bowl would have given you back in 1948.

-Our food chain has become markedly depleted since then. with the increased exploitation of the soils. coupled with the increase in factory farming and the processed food/fast food onslaught.
+Our food chain has become markedly depleted since then through the increased exploitation of the soils. coupled with the increase in factory farming, pesticides, additives, preservatives, heavy metals and the processed food/fast food onslaught.

-Popeye would be crushed by Bluto today with this sharp drop in power!
-Bluto would certainly be the champion in place of poor Popeye.
+Poor Popeye would be crushed by Bluto today with the steep drop in the mineral content of his super food!

-The problem is, what supplements should one choose with all of the claims churning around out there?
+The problem is, with all of the claims churning around out there, what supplements should you choose ?

-Having been engaged in natural health for over 40 years, I offer only what I know has worked for me or has been proven to work for others.
+Having been engaged in natural health for over 40 years, I endorse only what I know has worked for me or has been proven to work for others.

 The first suggestion, is one that I have used daily or nearly daily for over three decades.

-If I had only one supplement to retain, it would be this one because it forms the foundation of all of my other supplement useage.
-One that I do not want to be without.
+If I had only one supplement to retain, it would be this one because it forms the foundation of all other supplement useage.
+I don’t want to be without it.

-Note: When considering supplements for producing energy, it is important to choose the highest available quality.
+Note: When considering supplements for producing energy, choose the highest available quality.
 As noted in the hierarchy of natural quality wild is highest, organic next, natural last.

 “Algae, isn’t that what fish and frogs eat?”, you may ask.